 Roy braving this and other appellations.
 With fixed grin.
 Turning away to empty the woman's glass into his upraised mouth, apparently impervious.
-But overcome with shame to think that grief could be so ugly.
+But overcome with shame to think grief could be so ugly.

 In the silence at his back, he heard Miranda's rough voice. —Wow.

 And Mrs. Anthony in her own way agreeing. —Isn't this dreadful?
-We'll just stay another fifteen minutes and then we'll be done with it, and we'll never have to think about it again.
+We'll just stay another 15 minutes and then we'll be done with it, and we'll never have to think about it again.
 Won't that be good?

-Afterwards, Katie told him that she liked Aunt Miranda. —She told me stories about growing up with Mom.
+Afterwards, Katie told him she liked Aunt Miranda. —She told me stories about growing up with Mom.
 I never thought of Mom being small.

 She stopped, and then said with approval, —She liked Mom.

 Miranda impeccably dressed.
 With black stockings over legs toned on soccer fields.
-And a smart dress with clean lines that drew his attention to her broad, swimmer's shoulders.
+And a smart dress with clean lines drawing his attention to her broad, swimmer's shoulders.
 While she kept Katie occupied by taking her seriously.
 And later, when Mr. Anthony insisted in a loud voice to Mrs. Anthony that he hadn't had nearly enough to drink, he wanted another drink, and by jimmy jingo he would have another drink, Miranda slipped out of her shoes and took him, as if he were a vicious horse, firmly in hand.
 She walked him to the door, where Roy stood saying goodbye to other guests.
 Her father struggled, but Miranda's face showed no strain as she said, —Dad and I are going to walk down to the beach.
 Mom's coming, too.
 Do you want to join us when this is over?

 —Flight to catch, Roy had said.
 As indeed he did, home to Chicago.
 Which would be, he hoped, barren of other mourners except for Katie.